milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Information you provide to us: We collect information you provide to us which includes:

-your name, email address, address or postal code, payment method(s), and telephone number.
+your name, email address, address or postal code, payment method(s), telephone number, and other identifiers you might use (such as an in-game name).
 We collect this information in a number of ways, including when you enter it while using our service, interact with our customer service, or participate in surveys or marketing promotions;

 information when you choose to provide ratings, taste preferences, account settings (including preferences set in the "Account" section of our website), or otherwise provide information to us through our service or elsewhere.

 Information we collect automatically: We collect information about you and your use of our service, your interactions with us and our advertising, as well as information regarding your network, network devices, and your computer or other Netflix capable devices you might use to access our service (such as gaming systems, smart TVs, mobile devices, set top boxes, and other streaming media devices).
 This information includes:

-your activity on the Netflix service, such as title selections, shows you have watched, and search queries;
+your activity on the Netflix service, such as title selections, shows you have watched, search queries, and activity in Netflix games;

 your interactions with our emails and texts, and with our messages through push and online messaging channels;